 If your child needs to be given medication or an asthma pump while at school, you will need to fill in a permission form and ensure that your child's name is on the medication.
-You can fill in an online form on the school website.

 Daily Snack

 The children are provided with a daily drink of milk at 'snack time'.
 You are also welcome to send a bottle of water (only) in with your child as we encourage the children to drink often during the session.
 We will happily re-fill empty bottles.